 Korah served inside the tent of meeting.
 He and his brothers tended to the holiest of holy items, including the Ark of the Covenant.
 His sons served outside the tent of meeting as doorkeepers, yet their attitudes were different.

 Psalm 84 (and the other Psalms they wrote) suggest that Korah’s descendants had embraced the opposite attitude of their ancestor, Korah.
-Rather than the jealousy and arrogance of Korah to challenge God’s anointed because he didn’t like the position he was given, the Sons of Korah served in humility, gratitude and honor in whatever position they were given – even as doorkeepers to the house of God.
+Rather than discontent, jealousy and arrogance, like Korah, because he didn’t like the position he was given, the Sons of Korah served in humility, gratitude and honor in whatever position they were given – even as doorkeepers to the house of God.

 Their legacy is the penning of some of the greatest of all the Psalms.

 This story also reminds us that, though God’s judgments seem harsh, He is not arbitrary.
 God could not have allowed Korah’s rebellion to succeed, but he spared Korah’s children the consequences visited upon Korah.
-Though Korah opposed God’s grand plan, his sons were part and parcel of it.
+Though Korah opposed God’s grand plan, his sons were grateful servants of it.

 If we might collapse this “lesson” down to individual people, we might see that God may allow us to suffer the consequences of our rebellious attitudes and actions, but He is faithful to bless us when we turn to him.
 We might be at times like Korah, and at times like the sons of Korah during the course of our own lives.

 We may have humble, even questionable, beginnings, but that doesn’t have to be the end of the story.
 Our God is a redemptive God.
 He desires mercy, rather than sacrifice.
 (Hosea 6:6) He is always there if we return to Him, even if we have wandered far away.